-- 12.2.1 The MNP Test Co-ordination Group is to review the Mobile Number Portability - IT Test Plan Industry Guideline (G593:2009) and sign-off the agreed deliverables, and any changes to these deliverables, as they are documented. - 12.2.2 The contact points for each Participant will be included in the MNP Test Plan.
+- 12.2.1 The MAG is to review the Mobile Number Portability IT Test Plan Industry Guideline (G593) and sign-off the agreed deliverables, and any changes to these deliverables, as they are documented. - 12.2.2 The contact points for each Participant will be included in the MNP Test Plan.
 The Test Manager for each Participant will be responsible for providing the relevant contact details to their testing staff.